planetfederal/workshops/tutorials/osm-routing/src/index.rst

 We will need the following software during our tutorial:

-* OpenGeo Suite 4.5
+* OpenGeo Suite 4.5 (including GeoServer, PostGIS, GDAL/OGR and Suite SDK)
-  - GeoServer
-  - PostGIS
-  - GDAL/OGR
-  - Suite SDK
 * pgRouting 2

 .. note::